VA Benefits FAQs

 How do I know if I've been verified for benefits for the semester?

 You will receive an automated email from the Department of Veteran Affairs (VA) verifying that your enrollment has been certified to your AppState email.
 Please review your email inbox before reaching out to Student Veteran Services.
-If you have discrepancies or some classes cannot be certified, an Office of Financial Aid representative will alert you to these discrepancies.
+If you have discrepancies or some classes cannot be certified, a representative from our office will alert you to these discrepancies.

 My payment has not arrived on time.
 Why is this?